People do self-sabotaging things all the time, but these behaviors aren’t the cause of self-sabotage.

 Of course, you can see clearly when others have twisted views of life.
 And others can see yours.
 But can you see YOURSELF holding twisted views?
 This is the key to making sweeping changes in your life – the ones that have been so hard for you to come by.

 Below are five signs that your lens needs to be tweaked.
 You be the judge of how they apply to you.
 You’ll also find short exercises that assist in the tweaking.

 Real quick, I deeply admire anyone who calls into question their own distorted lens.
 It requires a level of personal maturity that is rare.
 And it leads to the deepest changes in feelings and behavior.
 So, read on with a humble, open mind.
 This is important stuff.

 Sometimes, life is grand.
 Your hard work pays dividends.
-Your friends, family and colleagues keep their promises.
+Your friends, family, and colleagues keep their promises.
 You feel appreciated for what you do.
 And if there are surprises, they are pleasant.
 Groovy.

 Or not.
 People also lie.
 They can take the credit for your hard work.
 They might betray you or set you up for failure.
-Or even worse, the may even set you up for failure and then criticize you.
+Or even worse, they may even set you up for failure and then criticize you.
 Things just break bad sometimes.

 And that is life.

 You may be tempted to feel like a special victim during the painful times.
 Feeling singled out might be unavoidable.
 Still, you’re not all that special.
 In fact, believing you’re under some special curse reserved just for you only keeps you from finding solutions from people who are able to understand.

 On top of the unfortunate circumstances themselves, you now have to deal with the added burden that you’ve been singled out to suffer when everyone else is resting on easy street.

 So, do this: